devonfw/devon4net/README.md

 - Entity framework ORM (Unit of work, async methods, Model context generation guide)
 - Easy LiteDB support
 - .NET Standard 2.1 library ready
-- Multiplatform support: Windows, Linux, Mac ready
+- Multiplatform support provided by the framework: Windows, Linux and Mac ready
 - Samples: My Thai Star backend, Google API integration, Azure login, AOP with Castle
 - Documentation site
 - Embedded SPA page support
-- Easy RabbitMq support (command and handlers)
+- Easy RabbitMq support (command and event handlers)
+- MediatR library for in memory messaging + event handling
+- Microfocus SMAX support
+- Easy class FluentValidation.
+Create your own rules to determine if an instance of a class is valid or not
+- CyberArk integration
+- Ansible Tower integration. devon4net integrates with Ansible Tower to setup your cloud servers in a easy way

 Included features: